Rippleffect/RippleAdminBundle/README.md

 For an idea of how to add fields to views, and what these various views mean check the [SonataAdminBundle documentation][1].

+Now we have created our service class, we need to tell Sonata to use our application specific UserAdmin class.
+To do this we just need to change a line in the `app/config/admin.yml` file:

+    sonata_user:
+        admin:
+            user:
+                class: Vendor\AdminBundle\Admin\Entity\UserAdmin #this is the class we just created :)

+Now, whenever you visit the Users area of the `SonataAdminBundle` interface, Sonata will use your service class to render its fields.
+If you don't wish to customise a section, then just ommit the method from your service class and Sonata will fall back to the RippleAdminBundle implementation for that section.

 Overriding Template Blocks
 ---------------------------